exit99/Encils/README.md

 # TODO

-Download Excel of grades, download for grade book Overall Style (font, color [palette], etc, logo, frontpage, color of switch on answer page) Add icons to all buttons
+Overall Style (font, color [palette], etc, logo, frontpage, color of switch on answer page) Add icons to all buttons
-Mobile Friendly
-Edit students
-tooltips for create quiz checkboxes tabs need to be in redux state.
 Fix unused imports, warnings etc
 Make sure enter always submits form
 Change the recomendations to be better
-Change what happens when no grades found